How 'dark' were the Dark Ages of Europe?

 The role of the Church

-The Church emerged as another crucial societal institution during the Dark Ages.
+The Church was another crucial institution during the Dark Ages.
 It became the principal entity preserving the vestiges of Roman civilization, including literacy and some form of centralized administration.

 Monasteries served as centers for learning and literacy, copying and preserving classical and Christian texts.

-The Church also provided various social services and played a significant role in everyday life, from births and marriages to deaths.
+The Church also provided various social services and played a significant role in everyday life, overseeing births, marriages and funerals.

 Moreover, the Church wielded substantial political power.
 Bishops and abbots were often as powerful as secular lords, controlling extensive lands and resources.